-If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
 HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-A career that's increasingly in demand is an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+One of the most in-demand careers is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

-What Does It Mean to Be an HVAC Technician?
+What Is an HVAC Technician?

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
+Many technicians are skilled with both residential and commercial equipment.
+And, most importantly, you’ll be knowledgeable about:

 - Air conditioners